How to Form Your Own LLC in Minnesota

 Step 1.
 Go to the MN Secretary of State Website and click on How to Register Your Business.
 This page will outline the directions.
 Read through this information.

-Step 2: To file for a basic Domestic (within the USA) LLC for Minnesota, the cost is $155.00.
+Step 2: To file for a basic Domestic (within the USA) LLC for Minnesota, the cost is $155.00 (prices may vary or increase as this changes over time).
 The Limited Liability Company.
 Any changes (or amendments to your filed business will cost $30-$55).
 You will need to be able to pay this fee upon filing, you will actually pay later within the business formation process.

 When you are ready to begin filing click here, to File a New Business or Non-Profit